 At their October 10, 2019 meeting, the SMUHSD Board of Trustees directed staff to explore opportunities for staff housing.
-Staff are currently exploring viable locations for staff housing.
-Mills High School is one possible location, but staff are exploring other locations as well.

 By building employee housing, we aim to continue to attract and retain the highest quality teachers and staff.
 The District views affordable housing as being necessary for a good quality of life, and we are uniquely positioned to face this challenge head on.